What makes this trip special?

 Hotel de La Rábida is a traditional Quito home that has been renovated and turned into a rather charming small guest house.
 It is situated in the modern part of Quito.
 It has characterful lounge with log fire and small patio garden.

 Hacienda La Cienega

-Renovated and much extended hacienda just outside Riobamba and set in pretty rose filled gardens.
-The hotel has 38 spacious well-appointed en suite rooms, smartly decorated with samples of Ecuadorian art and weaving.
+Abraspungo is a renovated and much extended hacienda just outside Riobamba and set in pretty rose filled gardens.
+The hotel has 38 spacious and well-appointed en suite rooms, smartly decorated with samples of Ecuadorian art and weaving.
 The hotel has an good restuarant run by a Peruvian chef, who cooks up Peruvian influenced cuisine as well as Ecuadorian and internatinal dishes.

 Days 5 - 6